BeemerJ/Moss-Essential-Software-Guide/README.md

 # MossMans-Essential-Software-Guide (Windows)

-> A collection of _*some_ useful software I tend to use regularly, this is meant to be used a a guide or a point of refference.
+###### A collection of _some_ software I _personally_ tend to use regularly, this is meant to be used a a guide or a point of refference.
+Emphasis on the italicized words.

 ## Index: